aicenter/Ridesharing_DARP_instances/README.md

 The solution is stored in `🗎 config.yaml-solution.json` and contains following fields:

 `🗎 config.yaml-solution.json`
-- `cost` - total cost of the solution in seconds.
+- `cost` - total cost (total travel time of all vehicles) of the solution in seconds.
 - `cost_minutes` - total cost of the solution in minutes, rounded.
-- `dropped_requests` - array of requests that were dropped in this solution.
+- `dropped_requests` - list of requests that were dropped in this solution.
-- `plans` - array of vehicle plans, each plan is an array of actions that determine which requests are served by the given vehicle and in which order.
+- `plans` - list of vehicle plans, each plan contains a list of actions that determine which requests are served by the given vehicle and in which order.
 The actions are "pickup" and "drop_off".

 All locations in the solution file are node ids from the road network.
 The node ids are the same as in the `🖺 nodes.csv` file in the instance folder.
-All times are in seconds from the start of the instance.
+All times are in seconds from the start of the day.

 Complete description of the solution format is given by the [json schema](solution_schema.json) in this repository.

 ### Solution meta-data
 There are two files with meta-data for the solution, `🖺 config.yaml` and `🖺 config.yaml-performance.json`

-`🖺 config.yaml`
-The `config.yaml` file contains the experiment configuration, such as the relative path to the instance, method specific configuration and so on.
+`🖺 config.yaml` file contains the experiment configuration, such as the relative path to the instance, method specific configuration and so on.

-`🖺 config.yaml-performance.json`
-The performance file contains logged information on the run of the solver.
+`🖺 config.yaml-performance.json` file contains logged information on the run of the solver.
 The json has following fields
 - `total_time` - total time of the solver run in seconds
 - `peak_memory_KiB` - peak memory usage of the solver in KiB
 - `solver_stats`- solver specific statistics, if available.
 For example, for VGA method, `group_generation_time` and `vehicle_assignment_time` are logged separately.